 Greenfields Project offers older people opportunities to get involved in a variety of gardening and craft activities.
 They produce and sell their wares, including fresh fruit, vegetables, and salad, as well as wood products such as planting boxes, bird houses, and kindling.

-Products are available to buy directly from Lawrence Weston Community Farm (from the Greenfields cabin on the left-hand side as you enter the Farm), and also the our charity shops in Bristol.
+Products are available to buy directly from Lawrence Weston Community Farm (from the Greenfields cabin on the left-hand side as you enter the Farm), and also our charity shops in Bristol.